10 Mistakes Authors Make When Writing with AI -- and How to Avoid Them

 The Solution

 Use a system with persistent memory.
 With SYMBAN, knowledge about your novel lives in a database -- not in a chat window.
 Every chapter has access to the inventory, the scene log, and all summaries.
-The EXTRACT pass (REMEMBER) updates the memory after every chapter automatically.
+After every chapter, SYMBAN notes what changed and updates the memory automatically.

 The Problem

-The automated QC finds problems and you ignore them.
+The automatic consistency check finds problems and you ignore them.
 Or you dismiss feedback from beta readers because "the AI must know what it is doing."
 Spoiler: It does not.

 Why This Happens

 Trust in the technology.
 If the AI wrote the text, it must be good, right?
-No. The AI is the first-draft machine.
-The QC is the instance that finds errors.
+No. The AI writes the first draft.
+The consistency check is what finds the errors.
 Ignoring errors because you trust the machine is like skipping the brake test because the car drives.

 The Solution

-Treat QC results as a mandatory revision list.
+Treat what the check flags as a mandatory revision list.
 Every flagged contradiction is real.
 Every open storyline must be closed.
-With SYMBAN, this is automated: The FIX pass repairs the problems detected by QC.
+With SYMBAN, this is automated: it mends the slips it finds on its own.
 But even after that: Read the text.

 Mistake 9: Choosing the Wrong Genre for AI